Implicit representations via the polynomial method: Introduction

 Our key observation is that adjacency labeling schemes can be defined from biclique decompositions as follows: For each vertex $v$, give the list of bicliques $v$ belongs to, and for each of these bicliques, the side of the bipartition that contains $v$.
 The adjacency test simply consists of intersecting the two given lists, and checking that the two vertices are on opposite sides of one of their common bicliques, if any.
 An example is given in Figure~\ref{fig:example2}.

 The length of these labels in bits is $\nu (n)\cdot O(\log n)$, where $\nu (n)$ is an upper bound on the number of bicliques a vertex belongs to.
 The factor $O(\log n)$ is the number of bits needed to identify a biclique.
 A single bit per biclique suffices to indicate the side containing the vertex.
 It is also immediate that by sorting the list of bicliques in increasing order of their labels, adjacency can be tested in time linear in the length of the lists that contain the pair of vertices.
 The result of Erd\H{o}s and Pyber~\cite{MR1452952} yields an $O(n)$ bound on the label size for arbitrary graphs.
 Note that this labeling scheme needs not be injective.
 For instance, if the whole graph is a biclique, then only two distinct labels are needed.
 If we insist on having an injective scheme, we can simply append a $\lceil\log n\rceil$-size identifier of a vertex to its label, so that all labels are distinct.

+A related technique, with a constant number of graphs covering each vertex, has been used for adjacency labeling under the name \emph{locally bounded coverings}~\cite{MR3279268}.